lupyuen/lupyuen.github.io/src/avaota.md

 - TODO: Appendix

 NSH Prompt still missing?
-It won't appear until we fix the UART Interrupt...
+It won't appear until we handle the UART Interrupt...

 # Fix the UART Interrupt

-One Last Thing: Fix the __UART Interrupt__ and we're done!
+One Last Thing: Settle the __UART Interrupt__ and we're done!

 <p>
 <div style="border: 2px solid #a0a0a0; max-width: fit-content;">